daeh/eslint-template/README.md

 ### ESLint Flat Config System

 Beginning in ESLint `v9.0.0`, the default will be the new [flat config system](https://eslint.org/docs/latest/use/configure/configuration-files-new).
-This will depreciate the `Common.js Module` config system (which uses `.eslintrc.js`), replacing it with the `ES Module` config system (which uses `eslint.config.js`).
+This will deprecating the `Common.js Module` config system (which uses `.eslintrc.js`), replacing it with the `ES Module` config system (which uses `eslint.config.js`).

 ### ESLint Stylistic

-ESLint is [depreciating formatting rules](https://eslint.org/blog/2023/10/deprecating-formatting-rules/), passing over maintenance and development to the community-run plugin [ESLint Stylistic](https://eslint.style/).
+ESLint is [deprecating formatting rules](https://eslint.org/blog/2023/10/deprecating-formatting-rules/), passing over maintenance and development to the community-run plugin [ESLint Stylistic](https://eslint.style/).

 ## This Example Config